-Immerse yourself in the rhythm of life in a small mountain village in Central America as you work with local Costa Rican people to undertake several important and much-needed volunteer projects.
-Work hand in hand with enthusiastic friends from the host village on important municipal and environmental projects identified by town leaders.
+Immerse yourself in the rhythm of life in a small mountain village in Central America as you work with warm and welcoming Costa Rican people to undertake several important and much-needed volunteer projects.
+Work hand in hand with enthusiastic friends from the host village on municipal and environmental initiatives identified by town leaders.
 After a day’s volunteer work, spend late afternoons and evenings relaxing with Tico friends, hiking to a hidden swimming hole, learning new songs on the guitar, playing games of futbol in the town plaza, and attending local fiestas.
 Participants in Putney’s 4 week Costa Rica programs can expect to complete between 80 and 100 hours of community service work.
 Students enrolled in Putney’s 3 week Costa Rica programs can expect to complete between 60 and 80 hours of community service work.
+Students enrolled in Putney’s 2 week program can expect to complete between 30 and 50 hours of community service work.

 The rhythm of our days is steady and full of activity.
 We live together as a group in a community building or school.
 We sleep on camping pads on the floor of our group house, and use simple bathrooms and showers.
 Instead of alarm clocks, the sounds of roosters signal the start of a new day.
 Each morning, we form cooking crews to help local cooks prepare meals of rice, beans, chicken, plantains, papayas, mangoes, and other delicious fruits and vegetables.

-We work on volunteer construction projects where we learn to mix cement and lay blocks, volunteer environmental projects such as planting seedlings or helping control erosion, and volunteer educational projects such as teaching health, environmental education, or English to local children and adults.
-In addition, each student chooses an independent project of his/her own design to work on over the course of the program—past projects have included learning to cook gallo pinto, creating a map of your village, and organizing a focus group for village girls and women.
+We work on volunteer construction projects where we learn to mix cement and lay blocks, environmental projects such as planting seedlings or helping control erosion, and volunteer educational projects such as teaching health, environmental education, or English to local children and adults.
+In addition, each student chooses an independent project of his/her own design to work on over the course of the program—past projects have included learning to cook gallo pinto, creating a map of our host village, organizing a focus group for village girls and women, and more.

 On weekends, we take excursions from our host village to explore Costa Rica’s many natural wonders.
-With eco lodges, bungalows, and family-run inns as a base, hike a volcano, relax in natural hot springs and mud baths, surf and snorkel off pristine beaches, ride horseback, or search for monkeys, tucans, and other wildlife in Costa Rica’s ecologically rich national parks.
+With eco lodges, bungalows, and family-run inns as our bases, we hike volcanoes, relax in natural hot springs and mud baths, surf and snorkel off pristine beaches, ride horseback, or search for monkeys, tucans, and other wildlife in Costa Rica’s ecologically rich national parks.
 Trek to a vista overlooking Costa Rica’s gorgeous Pacific coastline, zip through the cloud forest canopy, interview a wildlife guide to learn about howler monkeys or three-toed sloths, or take surfing lessons.

-At the end of the summer volunteer program in Costa Rica we undertake one last challenge together–a white-water rafting trip.
-With professional guides to teach us the basics, we dive in, quite literally, to this exhilarating rafting trip through virgin rainforest and enjoy one final moment to reflect on all our experiences during our time together.
+At the end of the summer volunteer program in Costa Rica, we undertake one last challenge together–a white-water rafting trip.
+With professional guides to teach us the basics, we dive in – quite literally – and paddle through virgin rainforest, enjoying one final moment to reflect on all our experiences during our time together.